A member of The Strawberry Store Family of Sites

 Here is a good spot to note a couple of myths that are propagated in North America.
 The first myth that our unpublished data has dispelled is that alpines are not very productive.
 If grown and cared for properly they are very productive.
 Much of the literature in English makes special note that alpines are ornamentals with little or no commercial value.
 Again, data and experience has dispelled that myth.
 Believe it or not, alpine fruit is being imported into the U.S. from Europe.
 The Europeans know of the commercial value but few if any in North America have been able to get past the misinformation propagated by so-called experts.

 I’ll now get off my high horse and back to who we were.
 The three aspects of who we are is the tip of the iceberg of what we do.
-We conduct research, collect seeds and grow plants for sale and for fruit.
+We conduct research, collect and sell seeds and grow plants for sale.
 We are involved with organic production of strawberries (though not yet fully certified) and research involving that aspect of production.
-And, we are already shipping fruit via the U.S. mail having shipped to New York and California sucessfully, something many didn’t think was possible.

-As mentioned already, we also collect varieties of musk strawberries from around the world.
+As mentioned already, we also sell seeds of musk strawberries from around the world.
 Details are at www.muskstrawberries.com.

 We invite you to visit this site often and to visit the others mentioned below.
 As with any enterprise, things change.
 We hope you will enjoy your visit and learn a little along the way about fraises des bois.